foundershubnetwork/onlyFounders-Educhain-Hackathon/README.md

 ## Blockchain Integration, Code Quality, and Security

-**Blockchain integration:**
+**Blockchain integration**

 - Purpose-built smart contracts for fund distribution and milestone verification
 - Native $EDU Token integration for investment and staking
 - Token-based incentives for community participation
-- Exclusive opportunities for Capy Friends NFT holders - discount on deals and first access to deal flows.
+- Exclusive opportunities for Capy Friends NFT holders, such as discounts on deals and first access to deal flows.
 - OC-ID Integration: OnlyFounders leverages Open Campus ID (Soulbound Tokens) as the foundation for user identity, enabling:
   - Portable, verifiable founder credentials and achievements
   - User-controlled sharing of educational and professional profiles